Tips for PHP Security

 SQL injection in PHP is a common code injection technique used to disable, or place malicious code within an SQL database.
 Because PHP applications frequently use SQL queries to interact with databases, PHP applications are at risk of SQL injection unless proper security measures are taken.

-No programming language is inherently secure.
-The argument for PHP security vs Python security, for example, largely boils down to language maturation.
+No, Python is not more secure than PHP, as no programming language is inherently secure.
+The argument for PHP vs. Python security, for example, largely boils down to language maturation.
 The bottom line is that application security is largely dependent on the code written for that application.

 Back to top